 c.
 To determine if an applicant is destitute, the consular officer must:

-(1) Interview the citizen to obtain additional details about his or her financial situation.
+(1) Interview the citizen to obtain additional details about their financial situation.
 Questions to ask should include, but not be limited to:

 · Do you have a return ticket?

 · Did you purchase traveler’s insurance?